 |

 Scope | You must identify which groups of APIs your app will use.
-This is only relevant if you're using Central CXone. |
+This is only relevant if you're using Central CXone Mpower. |

 Application Type | NICE categorizes your app in one of three categories: Back-End, User: Public, or User: Confidential.
 The majority of integrations are back-end apps.
 The authentication overview provides more explanation on these three categories and the type of authentication you must use. |